nealfennimore/octopress_blog/source/_posts/2014-08-09-hosting-octopress-automatically-with-aws-s3.markdown

 end
 ```

-Getting your domain to point to AWS
+###Getting your domain to point to AWS

 You’ll have to mess with whereever you bought the domain from.
-Edit the DNS records for your domain, and then add an CNAME record with a value of yourbucket.name.s3-website-us-east-1.amazonaws.com or something similar.
-Mine is neal.codes.s3-website-us-east-1.amazonaws.com.
+Edit the DNS records for your domain, and then add an CNAME record with a value of **yourbucket.name.s3-website-us-east-1.amazonaws.com** or something similar.
+Mine is **neal.codes.s3-website-us-east-1.amazonaws.com**.

 That’s all folks.